 via GIPHY

-While at SXSW, the cast and creators of American Gods made the pilgrimage to Nerdist’s Backyard Bash at Banger’s Sausage House and Beer Garden to sit down with our live audience and answer questions about the show.
+While at SXSWOpens in a new tab, the cast and creators of American Gods made the pilgrimage to Nerdist’s Backyard BashOpens in a new tab at Banger’s Sausage House and Beer Garden to sit down with our live audience and answer questions about the show.
 Executive producers Bryan Fuller and Michael Green were joined by Ricky Whittle, Pablo Schreiber, Emily Browning, Bruce Langley, Betty Gilpin, Ian McShane, Jonathan Tucker, Crispin Glover, Orlando Jones, and Yetide Badaki.
-In addition to explaining how the election of Donald Trump put the show in a new context, the cast and crew took a moment to introduce themselves, and their onscreen counterparts, to the crowd.https://twitter.com/BryanFuller/status/843968461197869056
+In addition to explaining how the election of Donald Trump put the show in a new contextOpens in a new tab, the cast and crew took a moment to introduce themselves, and their onscreen counterparts, to the crowd.

 For those of you who haven’t read the book, this is a great little primer that should give you an inkling as to what’s coming your way when American Gods premieres on April 30, 2017.
 We’ll be doing a more extensive explainer on American Gods in the days and weeks ahead, but consider this an amuse bouche for your brain in the meantime.